 This one may seem obvious.
 I mean, has anyone (well, any reader) not been affected in one way or another by Tolkien?
 I suppose there have been.
 I have heard people say they find The Lord of the Rings pedantic.
 But then when I try to explain to them that it’s supposed to be like that, they won’t listen.
 I’m getting off topic.
-Just … .
-Anyway, here I am, telling you how The Hobbit has changed me, like a ride in limousine services changes one’s location.
+Anyway, here I am telling you how The Hobbit has changed me, like a ride in the best limo St Louis MO has to offer would change one’s location.
 First of all, you should know, it’s my favourite book.
 Of all time.
 It’s actually a part of the reason I study what I study.
 I fell in love with Tolkien at an early age, and that fostered by love for medieval literature, and, long story short, I’m starting my PhD studying Old Norse literature in a few months.
 So, on a very obvious level, I already owe this book a whole lot.

 In case you don’t know the story (and watching those movies that have been loosely-based on the book, at best, doesn’t county), here a synopsis.
 Essentially, there was a mountain inhabited by dwarves that was taken over by a dragon called Smaug.
 Dragons and dwarves both like treasure, you see, and the dwarves couldn’t stop the dragon talking theirs.
 So the dwarves were driven from their homes, and lost everything.
 The dwarves that feature in this book are thirteen descendants of those who were displaced by the dragon, their leader being Thorin Oakenshield, grandson of Thrór, who was King under the Mountain.
 That mountain being the Lonely Mountain, which was taken over my Smaug.
 These thirteen dwarves decide, with the help of Gandalf the wizard, that they must return to the Lonely Mountain to take a stand against Smaug and win back their ancestral home.